Breaking Down the Bears' 2025 Passing Game by Route

 Luther Burden (74 targets)

-Colston Loveland (TE)
+Colston Loveland (81 targets)

-3. Moore’s role is shrinking.
-He ran the most diverse route tree, but his production declined across the board.
-A 73.5 PFF grade and growing trade buzz suggest the Bears may be ready to move on.
+Moore ran the most diverse route tree and his production still declined across the board.
+A 73.5 PFF grade and growing trade buzz suggest the Bears might be ready to move on.
+Meanwhile, Burden was a top-7 rookie by YPRR ever, on a deliberately narrow route tree.
+Expanding his usage in year two is one of the highest-upside moves the offense can make.

 Data from the 2025 NFL season via nflverse.